 03 de março de 2011, 11:14 O encontro da genética com os bits, a fusão essencial.
 Por Ricardo Murer » Inteligência artificial, Watson e o último xeque-mate Webinsider

 Transderivational search Transderivational search (often abbreviated to TDS) is a psychological and cybernetics term, meaning when a search is being conducted for a fuzzy match across a broad field.
 In computing the equivalent function can be performed using content-addressable memory.
-Unlike usual searches, which look for literal (i.e. exact, logical , or regular expression ) matches, a transderivational search is a search for a possible meaning or possible match as part of communication, and without which an incoming communication cannot be made any sense of whatsoever.
-It is thus an integral part of processing language , and of attaching meaning to communication .
-A psychological example of TDS is in Ericksonian hypnotherapy, where vague suggestions are used that the patient must process intensely to find their own meanings for, thus ensuring that the practitioner does not intrude his own beliefs into the subject's inner world. [ citation needed ]
+A psychological example of TDS is in Ericksonian hypnotherapy, where vague suggestions are used that the patient must process intensely in order to find their own meanings, thus ensuring that the practitioner does not intrude his own beliefs into the subject's inner world.
+TDS in human communication and processing

-A Hopfield network is a form of recurrent artificial neural network invented by John Hopfield .
+A Hopfield network is a form of recurrent artificial neural network invented by John Hopfield in 1982.
 Hopfield nets serve as content-addressable memory systems with binary threshold nodes.
 They are guaranteed to converge to a local minimum, but convergence to a false pattern (wrong local minimum) rather than the stored pattern (expected local minimum) can occur.
 Hopfield net

 Bidirectional associative memory Bidirectional associative memory (BAM) is a type of recurrent neural network.
-BAM was introduced by Bart Kosko in 1988. [ 1 ] There are two types of associative memory, auto-associative and hetero-associative.
+BAM was introduced by Bart Kosko in 1988.
+There are two types of associative memory, auto-associative and hetero-associative.
 BAM is hetero-associative, meaning given a pattern it can return another pattern which is potentially of a different size.
 It is similar to the Hopfield network in that they are both forms of associative memory.
 However, Hopfield nets return patterns of the same size.

 Interference theory Interference theory is theory regarding human memory.
-Interference occurs in learning when there is an interaction between the new material and transfer effects of past learned behavior, memories or thoughts that have a negative influence in comprehending the new material. [ 1 ] Bringing to memory old knowledge has the effect of impairing both the speed of learning and memory performance.
-There are three main kinds of interference: proactive interference retroactive interference latent interference The main assumption of interference theory is that the stored memory is intact but unable to be retrieved due to competition created by newly acquired information. [ 1 ]
+Interference occurs in learning when there is an interaction between the new material and transfer effects of past learned behavior, memories or thoughts that have a negative influence in comprehending the new material.
+Bringing to memory old knowledge has the effect of impairing both the speed of learning and memory performance.
+There are two main kinds of interference: proactive interference [see Proactive learning]retroactive interference [see Retroactive learning] The main assumption of interference theory is that the stored memory is intact but unable to be retrieved due to competition created by newly acquired information.